The Passionate Pianist

 The Passionate Pianist is an Australian television film, or rather a live one-off television play, which aired in 1957 on ABC.
 This was part of ABC's twice monthly presentations of live plays during the late-1950s (one live play each month in Sydney and Melbourne, respectively, with most kinescoped for showing in the other city).

 At the time, most one-off drama and comedy plays produced for Australian television were adaptations of overseas works, and The Passionate Pianist is notable as it represents an early example of a locally-written comedy for the medium.
+The Passionate Pianist aired on 2 October 1957, in Sydney, and on 1 November 1957, in Melbourne.

 Plot summary

 Ben, the teenage son of a Sydney bookmaker prefers football to practicing piano.
 His mother (Marion Johns) is convinced he is a genius and enters him in an eistedford.